sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

 This example can be seen in action at this [Godbolt link](https://godbolt.org/z/6fW61fqbs).

-# Variadic Lambda Approach
+## Variadic Lambda Approach
 Along with template concepts, C++20 introduced *generic template lambda* functions.
-These play in super interesting ways with template metaprogramming, and are very useful in simplifying the (in my view, very messy and hard to read) code in the "manual" approach.
-Here's the basic idea: instead of the "helper" structs for retrieving the parameter pack from inside the `std::index_sequence` and containing the result of the concept applied to each parameter, a template lambda can accept the sequence as a parameter.
+These interact in super interesting ways with template metaprogramming, and are very useful in simplifying the code in the "manual" approach.
+Here's the basic idea: instead of the "helper" structs for extracting the parameter pack from inside the `std::index_sequence` and containing the result of the concept applied to each parameter, a template lambda can accept the sequence as a parameter.
 Then we can collapse both the "implementation" concept and the pack extraction into the top-level concept.

 So, we want a concept that calls a templated lambda function which:
 1. Takes a `std::index_sequence` as an input parameter